sidhdhika-banu/SidhdhikaBanu_TE104695_Lab1/README.md

-# Student Course Portal
+# Student Course Portal (Microservices Project)
 # Sidhdhika Banu (ICT/21/814)

-This project implements a Student Course Portal using a Microservices Architecture.
+This project implements a **Student Course Portal** using a **Microservices Architecture**.
-Each microservice runs independently, has its own database, and communicates with others via REST APIs.
+Each microservice runs independently, has its own database, and communicates with others via **REST APIs**.

+---

 ## Microservices List